Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras

-realised by picking an embedding $\DT_{W,\mu}^{\zeta}\otimes\HO(\mathbb{C}\mathbb{P}^{\infty})_{\vir}\subset \HO(\mathcal{A}_{W,\mu})$ for all $\mu$ and using the multiplication in the absolute version of the cohomological algebra introduced by Kontsevich and Soibelman. \end{thmx} The above theorem means that there are essentially different PBW bases for different generic stability conditions, where the characteristic functions of different PBW bases are related to each other via the famous wall crossing formula of Joyce and Song, or Kontsevich and Soibelman.
-The fact that different PBW bases can have different characteristic functions is explained by the definition of the monoidal product $\boxtimes^{\tw}_{\oplus}$ -- given in Subsection \ref{prodss}.
-The most important feature for explaining the relevance of wall crossing formulas is that in contrast with the product $\boxtimes_{\oplus}$, $\boxtimes^{\tw}_{\oplus}$ is not symmetric; this is the categorical analogue of the fact that the quantum torus utilized in \cite{KS1} as the image of the integration map from the motivic Hall algebra is generally not commutative.
-In short, Theorem \ref{strongPBW} contains a cohomological lift of the wall crossing formula as well as the integrality theorem.
+inside $\Dulf(\MMHM(\mathbb{N}^{Q_0}))$. \end{thmx} Note that in general, the individual terms in the tensor products on the right hand sides of (\ref{gthmd}) and (\ref{gthmad}) will depend on the stability condition, while the terms on the left hand side do not.
+The fact that very different sheaves can give rise to the same tensor product is explained by the fact that in contrast with the product $\boxtimes_{\oplus}$, the product $\boxtimes^{\tw}_{\oplus}$ is not symmetric; this is the categorification of the fact that the quantum torus utilized in \cite{KS1} as the target of the integration map from the motivic Hall algebra is generally not commutative.